When creating a VR space, you need ‘world’ components, that is, the ground, the sky, mountains, and the sea.

 ※ This article doesn’t introduce how to create terrains with the ‘Terrain’ engine, so please refer to the following article if you use ‘Terrain’ for the first time.

 TerrainObjExporter is a script that exports a terrain as an OBJ-format 3D model.

-In the Project window, create a C# script under the Assets folder (Right-click at a blank space in the Asserts folder and select ‘Create > C#Script’).
+In the Project window, create a C# script under the Assets folder (Right-click in the blank space in the Assets folder and select ‘Create > C#Script’).

 Any file name will do.
 This time I named it ‘Editor’.

-Next, click the following link to open the site for ‘TerrainObjExporter’.
+Next, click on the following link to open the site for ‘TerrainObjExporter’.

 Open the Editor script created earlier, delete the default code, and then copy and paste the contents of ‘ExportTerrain.cs’.

 Save the script.
 Now, you can check that ‘ExportTerrain.cs’ has been applied by the Unity’s Inspector window of the Editor script.

 In the Unity’s menu bar, you can see an item ‘Terrain’ added (It may take a while to be added).

 When finished creating the terrain, select ‘Terrain > Export To Obj’ in the menu bar.